-Of course, some of the interior is easier (and less expensive) to completely replace than others—purchasing new floor mats to replace the old, for example, will only set you back around $40 per mat as a starting price.
+Of course, some of the interiors are easier (and less expensive) to replace than others—purchasing new floor mats to replace the old, for example, will only set you back around $40 per mat as a starting price.
 But the truth of the matter is: It all adds up.
 It can be expensive to replace your damaged car or truck upholstery.
-Here, we discuss three factors to consider when updating the interior seats of your car, truck, or SUV.
+Below, we discuss three factors to consider when updating the interior seats of your car, truck, or SUV.

-When you have your vehicle’s seats professionally reupholstered, the entire fabric will be replaced with a new material of your choice, with foam padding added as well.
+When you have your vehicle’s seats professionally re-upholstered, the entire fabric is replaced with new material of your choice and foam padding.
 Some car upholstery companies will also include seat spring replacements as needed.
-The average cost for vehicle seat reupholstery including professional installation is $1,000–$2,000 for two bucket seats or a bench seat, depending on your vehicle.
+The average cost for vehicle seat re-upholstery, including professional installation, is $1,000–$2,000 for two bucket seats or a bench seat, depending on your vehicle.

 2. Repair vs. Full Replacement

 Full replacement of all your car or truck seats can be costly.
 If you’re ready to invest in new upholstery to replace the original factory material, do your research on materials that offer better protection from damaging environmental factors.
-Also look for materials that are durable so they won’t easily fray or tear.
+Also, look for materials that are durable so they don’t easily fray or tear.
 As we know, the everyday messes are still going to happen.

 3. An Alternative Option: Custom Slip-On Seat Covers

 A third option to consider when deciding how to protect your vehicle’s seats is to use custom slip-on covers.
 Custom slip-on seat covers offer good protection, comfort, and durability, but at a lesser cost.
-The average cost for CalTrend custom-fit slip-on covers is $150–$300 per pair of bucket seats or for a bench seat.
+The average cost for CalTrend custom-fit slip-on covers is $150–$300 per pair of bucket seats or bench seats.

 Ready to Refresh Your Seats?

-If you choose to protect and beautify your vehicle’s seats without completely reupholstering the original factory seats, and are considering the custom slip-on cover route, CalTrend experts are here to help.
+If you choose to protect and beautify your vehicle’s seats without completely reupholstering the original, factory seats, consider the custom slip-on cover route.
+CalTrend experts are here to help.

 CalTrend has a team of experienced auto enthusiasts whose goal is to help you make the best decisions.
 CalTrend offers custom slip-on seat covers for Chevrolet, Dodge, Ford, GMC, Honda, Jeep, Ram, and Toyota.
 Shop by Vehicle.

 Still deciding?
-All of our custom seat covers are covered by a 2-year manufacturer’s warranty on workmanship and craftsmanship.
+All of our custom seat covers have a 2-year manufacturer’s warranty on workmanship and craftsmanship.
 We’re happy to help answer all your questions.
 Contact us for more information.